 In the previous section, we found that increases in agency mortgage purchases lead to an expansion in mortgage credit and to declines in short- and long-term interest rates.
 A natural question to ask is to what extent these effects reflect conventional monetary policy actions, and how monetary and credit policies interact more broadly.
-The left panel in Figure 12 reports the estimated response of the federal funds rate to an agency purchase shock using the methods of the previous section.
-According to the narrative instrument, there is a delayed and transitory decline in the funds rate by up to 30 basis points after 6 months.
-This decrease is statistically significant after 4 to 12 months.
-The GSE excess returns instrument also yields a temporary decline in the funds rate, but it is smaller in size and not statistically significant.
+The left panel in Figure 11 reports the estimated response of the federal funds rate to an agency purchase shock obtained using the methods of the previous section.
+Based on the narrative instrument, there is a delayed and transitory decline in the funds rate by up to 30 basis points after 6 months.
+This decrease is statistically significant at conventional levels after 4 to 12 months.

-We obtain similar results for the post 1982 subsample, after excluding the non-borrowed reserves targeting period, or after omitting larger policy events from the narrative instrument (see online appendix A.4).
-There is therefore evidence that agency mortgage purchases are accompanied by accommodative monetary policy.
-A possible alternative interpretation is that both identification schemes erroneously pick up the influence of recessionary shocks causing downward adjustments in the Federal Reserve's interest rate target.
+We obtain similar declines in short-term interest rates for the post-1982 subsample, after excluding the non-borrowed reserves targeting period, or after omitting larger policy events from the narrative instrument (see online appendix A.3).
+We therefore conclude that there is evidence that agency mortgage purchases are accompanied by accommodative monetary policy.
+A possible alternative interpretation is that our identification scheme erroneously picks up the influence of recessionary shocks causing downward adjustments in the Federal Reserve's interest rate target.
 However, if this were the case, we would not expect to find increases in strongly procyclical variables such as mortgage originations or housing starts.
-To gain more insight into the nature of the funds rate response, we make use of the decomposition by Romer and Romer (2004) of changes in the intended funds rate at FOMC meetings into a systematic and a residual shock component.29 The systematic component is measured by the explained variation in a regression of target changes on changes in Greenbook forecasts of inflation, output growth, and unemployment.
+To gain more insight into the nature of the funds rate response, we make use of the decomposition by Romer and Romer (2004) of changes in the intended funds rate at FOMC meetings into a systematic and a residual shock component.27 The systematic component is measured by the explained variation in a regression of target changes on changes in Greenbook forecasts of inflation, output growth, and unemployment.
 Monetary policy shocks are measured by the residuals in the regression, and capture the remaining variation in target changes not explained by changes in the Greenbook forecasts.